Ilaniya: Modern Jewish settlements

 By 1912-1913, the training farm was closed down, its land reallocated to the sharecroppers or sold to a Jewish plantation company.
 Still, after over a decade of teaching essential skills to agricultural workers, and by bringing together some of the leading pioneers of the First and Second Aliyah who would go on to establish the infrastructure of the pre-state Zionist society, the farm can be said to have played an essential role in the Zionist enterprise.

 During the 1948 Arab–Israeli War the village was attacked several times by the Army for the Liberation of Palestine, led by Fawzi al-Qawuqji.
 Most of the Jewish inhabitants temporarily abandoned the place, while the remaining ones took part in the fighting.
-By 1949 the settlement expanded and included the territory of the adjacent Palestinian Arab village of al-Shajara, which had been ethnically cleansed during the war.
+By 1949 the settlement expanded near the adjacent Arab village of al-Shajara, which had been depopulated during the war.

 At some point Ilaniya became a moshav.

+Landmarks

+Ilaniya and the Sejera farm are on the list of conserved sites.
+Some places of note are the old school, founded in 1922; the mikveh tahara in a sepulchral grotto; the house of Naftali Fabrikant, now a library and educational centre; and the ruins of a synagogue from the Byzantine era.